Skip to Content

 How to serve Malai Kofta

 Serve Melt-Away Malai Kofta with your choice of Indian accompaniments, such as Naan, Paratha or Rice.
-I simply adore the combination of Malai Kofta and Garlic Naan.
+I simply adore the combination of this curry and Peshwari Naan.

 Some recipes call for placement of the Kofta to be a last-minute affair, directly on top of the hot gravy.